 At Austin Layne Mortuary we recognize that it is our responsibility to protect the health of those we are privileged to serve and will continue to guide families, as we always have, in ways they will meaningfully and safely commemorate the life of their loved one, at the same time adhering to the guidance issued by federal, state and local public health officials.
-Funeral homes are not exempt from the recommendation of prohibiting gatherings of 10 people or more in the state of Missouri.

 We recognize the importance of visitation, funeral and memorial services and have options available to help facilitate those needs.